 You can also avoid onerous obligations and due diligence requirements associated with maintaining client financial records by utilizing a third-party payment processing service, such as PayPal or LawPay, to store client credit card information.
 These services eliminate your obligations to maintain such information, but allow you to ethically use it.

 Ensure safe storage of client credit card information

 As previously noted, a multitude of third-party card processing services allow you to ethically use client card details and avoid the responsibilities affiliated with storing them.

 To streamline your entire payment process, however, choose a card processing system that can integrate directly into your legal practice management platform, such as Clio, which syncs directly with LawPay.
 This allows you to not only seamlessly bill clients via email, but to also send a link directly to a LawPay account.
 Begin your client relationship with a one-time consultation fee, or refundable pre-authorization fee, and include your ability to charge a client’s credit card when necessary in your initial terms of engagement, allowing your to seamlessly continue this billing process.

 Charge your client at invoicing time

 Choosing the perfect time to invoice a client is never easy—there’s never a “good time” to receive a bill!
-By integrating a card processing service into your legal practice management platform, accepting online payments can be seamlessly initiated as part of your client onboarding.
+By integrating a card processing service into your legal billing software, accepting online payments can be seamlessly initiated as part of your client onboarding.
 Credit cards are the solution to simplified payment for both you and your client.
 The ability to use online payment also saves clients from you having to follow up on unpaid bills, or having to remember to write you a check, during what’s likely a stressful time in their lives.